Liza Voloshin is a filmmaker and artist based in New York City.

 Working across digital and tactile mediums, Liza directs and produces films in conjunction with large scale immersive installations, creating intimate portraits that reflect sisterhood, the feminine allure, and magic in the everyday.

 Liza's latest project is a film series for Departures Magazine, highlighting impactful individuals that are mindfully forging a new path in their fields.

-Previous works include the short film "The Age of Misinformation" in partnership with the Whitney Museum's 'Dreamlands' Exhibit and Audi, nominated for Best Experimental Film at the 2017 Fashion Film Festival Milano.
+Previous works include the short film "The Age of Misinformation" in partnership with the Whitney Museum's 'Dreamlands' Exhibit, nominated for Best Experimental Film at the 2017 Fashion Film Festival Milano.
 Liza also creates large scale installations including the site-specific symphony-cantata entitled 'Her Voice' spread across Philip Johnson's historic Glass House in the Summer of 2016, 'Love Into Harmony': a public art installation in conjunction with 29 Rooms in the Autumn of 2016, and an immersive environment for the Smithsonian National Portrait Gallery in honor of Elaine de Kooning: Portraits in the Spring of 2015.
 Liza's original oil paintings inspired by the divine feminine debuted in private showings in the Spring of 2014 in Paris and New Orleans.